inkle/ink/Documentation/WritingWithInk.md

 So one might say:

-	{ doctorsInSurgery == (Adams, Bernard):
+	{ DoctorsInSurgery == (Adams, Bernard):
 		Dr Adams and Dr Bernard are having a loud argument in one corner.
 	}

-If Dr Eamon is in as well, the two won't argue, as the lists being compared won't be equal - doctorsInSurgery will have an Eamon that the list (Adams, Bernard) doesn't have.
+If Dr Eamon is in as well, the two won't argue, as the lists being compared won't be equal - DoctorsInSurgery will have an Eamon that the list (Adams, Bernard) doesn't have.

 Not equals works as expected:

-	{ doctorsInSurgery != (Adams, Bernard):
+	{ DoctorsInSurgery != (Adams, Bernard):
 		At least Adams and Bernard aren't arguing.
 	}